Opportunities to Serve God in 2025 Worship Services

 Family Devotions

 - New Resources for Families with Children – St. Paul is offering families some very practical, easy-to-use resources to help share faith in Christ at home.
 Happy Times is geared for preschool children.
 My Devotions is designed for families with elementary school aged children.
 Both have age-appropriate stories, games, puzzles, and activities.
 Both help families center their homes around God’s love and morals.
 Families simply need to learn to include these resources in their daily routine, like during breakfast before school, during a supper time together when distractions are turned off for a few minutes, or at bedtime.
+(Happy Times and My Devotions are free.)

 - God Talk at Home - These materials from Kids Count Publishing include a short activity, Bible reading and discussion questions, as well as an activity to try sometime throughout the week.